zdafs/flash-test/README.md

 - Wrong regex on cnpj field validator - server/company/company.model.js - line 17
 - Required `chosenBenefits` field was not required on DB model - server/company/company.model.js - line 26
 - Query schema permits array with null values - server/graphql/schema.js - line 26

+## Exercise 02

+This exercise consists in creating a new employee entity that relates to the existing company entity.
+This was done by creating a nem mongoose model `employee` and relating it to `company`.
+Beyond that, in order to allow user interaction with those entities, graphql schemas were created and a employee creation screen was implemented.

+To navigate through the pages there is a menu on the top left corner of the application and to check all the employees related to a company you can click the company row on the companies page.

+## Extra

+As a bonus code split by routes was implemented by following [parcels own instructions](https://parceljs.org/code_splitting.html).

+# Tests

+Tests were made using [jest](https://jestjs.io/pt-BR/).
+The integration with the DB was made using [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server).
+To run the tests, issue the command `yarn test`.